PhaneendraKumarYanapu/OCTANET_JUNE/README.md

-This is a landing page created using html,css # OCTANET_JUNE
+This is a landing page created using html,css.
+The main purpose of creating this is as a part of internship # OCTANET_JUNE